Marck527/SortingAlgorithms/README.md

 Since the values of the array to be sorted is placed in ascending order as the index of the counter array, this is how Counting sort sorts the original array, and if it comes across a duplicate value, it simply increments that index on the counter array.

+### *8).
+Radix Sort - O(n^2)*

+The Radix Sort a non comparative algorithm.
+It is a integer sorting algorithm which uses integer keys to sort its input.

+Radix sort works by firstly looking for the largest value in the array as this will determine the number of passes it will need to do to sort the array.
+So if the largest value to sort is 337, it will only need a total of three passes to sort because there is three digits in 337.

+Radix sort then sorts each value starting from the smallest place value to the largest and this will depend on how many digits the largest value has.
+So it will sort the array using the the ones place of each number, then by tens , hundreds and so on.

+Radix is a stable sorting algorithm which means it will sort the numbers in the same order that it was received.

+The time complexity of Radix is O(d*(n+b)) where d is the length of the largest digit and the number of passes it will need to do. b is the range of the base.
+Here we are using the base 10 system so it will be 10.